MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 - **Outer boroughs are systematically under-recognised**, with many frequently misclassified or never predicted correctly, resulting in effective digital invisibility.
 - **A small number of boroughs function as cognitive defaults**, absorbing misclassifications from multiple, geographically distinct areas rather than errors being evenly distributed.
 - **PCA reveals representational collapse**, where geographically distant boroughs are treated as cognitively similar based on shared recognition and visibility profiles.
-- **Image-based and text-based models produce structurally different cognitive maps**, indicating modality-dependent spatial reasoning rather than a single unified representation.
+- **Image-based and text-based models produce structurally different cognitive maps**, with Claude showing the most balanced performance across modalities, while GPT-4o and Gemini exhibit modality-specific strengths.
 - **Socio-economic status strongly predicts model behaviour**: less deprived boroughs are both more visible and more accurately recognised, while higher-deprivation areas experience compounded suppression in both frequency and accuracy.

 ### Human-AI Comparison